ArunJoseph19/Multi-Model-Classification/README.md

 </p>

-Full Disclosure, the model is pretty bad....given the very few images available to train.
+Full Disclosure, the modela are pretty bad....given the very few images available to train.<br>
 But overall, it works amazingly.